BSW group (Bundestag)

-The BSW group was a group in the 20th German Bundestag.
+The BSW group was a parliamentary group in the 20th German Bundestag.
 BSW stands for Bündnis Sahra Wagenknecht, Sahra Wagenknecht being the party founder and leader.
 All ten members of the group were previously in the Die Linke fraction, which was dissolved in December 2023.
 The BSW group was recognized as a group on 2 February 2024.

 Following the 2025 German federal election, the BSW would fail to reach 5% and thus lose all seats.

 The BSW group in the 20th German Bundestag

 The group currently has ten members, including the former parliamentary group leader of the Left Party in the Bundestag Amira Mohamed Ali, the former party leader of the Left Party Klaus Ernst and the former deputy party leader and penultimate parliamentary group leader of the Left Party Sahra Wagenknecht: